Shane32/AppTemplate/docs/operational-principles.md

 ### 3. Configuration Layering with Azure Key Vault

 Configuration loads in sequence: appsettings.json → user secrets → environment variables → appsettings.Local.json → Azure Key Vault (if [`KeyVaultName`](../AppServer/Program.cs:20) is specified), with later sources overriding earlier ones.
+The `KeyVaultName` itself can be specified in [`appsettings.json`](../AppServer/appsettings.json), user secrets, or environment variables.
 This enables:

 - Local development overrides without modifying committed files
 - Secure production secrets management via Key Vault
 - Environment-specific configuration through environment variables
+- Single deployment artifact that can be published to multiple servers, each using a different Key Vault specified via environment variables

 **Alternative:** To use a different secrets management solution (AWS Secrets Manager, HashiCorp Vault, etc.), replace the Azure Key Vault configuration in [`Program.cs`](../AppServer/Program.cs:36) with the appropriate provider.